emqx/emqx-docs/en_US/data-integration/syskeeper.md

 5. Before clicking **Create**, you can click **Test Connectivity** to test that the Connector can connect to the SysKeeper Proxy.

 6. Click **Create** to complete the creation of the Connector.
 In the pop-up dialogue, you can click **Back to Connector List** or click **Create Rule** to continue to create a rule and a Sink for specifying the data to be forwarded to SysKeeper.
-For details steps, refer to [Create a Rule and SysKeeper Forwarder Sink](#create-a-rule-and-syskeeper-forwarder-sink).
+For details steps, refer to [Create a Rule and Sink](#create-a-rule-and-sink).

-## Create a Rule and SysKeeper Forwarder Sink
+## Create a Rule and Sink

-This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `root/#`  and send the processed results through the configured SysKeeper Forwarder Sink to the SysKeeper Proxy.
+This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `t/#` and send the processed results through the configured SysKeeper Forwarder Sink to the SysKeeper Proxy in another EMQX cluster.

 1. Go to the EMQX Dashboard, and click **Integration -> Rules**.